KirosG/Biostat776/index.md

 * [Report Writing for Data Science in R](https://leanpub.com/reportwriting), by Roger D. Peng

+* [Mastering Software Development in R](https://leanpub.com/msdr), by Roger D. Peng, Sean Kross, and G. Brooke Anderson (you can read this book [on the web](http://bookdown.org/rdpeng/RProgDA))

 The following books may also be useful and are available in web format only:

 * [R Programming for Research](https://geanders.github.io/RProgrammingForResearch/), by Brooke Anderson and Rachel Severson

-* [Mastering Software Development in R](http://rdpeng.github.io/RProgDA), by Roger D. Peng, Sean Kross, and Brooke Anderson

 ## Software

-We will make heavy use of R in this course, so you should have R installed.
+We will make heavy use of R in this course, so you must have R installed.
 You can obtain R from the [Comprehensive R Archive Network](https://cran.rstudio.com).
 There are versions available for Mac, Windows, and Unix/Linux.
 This software is **required** for this course.

 I will also make use of the RStudio interactive development environment (IDE).
-RStudio requires that R be installed, and so is a kind of "add-on" to R. I **strongly** recommend that you install this software.
+RStudio requires that R be installed, and so is a kind of "add-on" to R. RStudio IDE is **required** for this course.
 You can obtain the RStudio Desktop from the [RStudio web site](https://www.rstudio.com/products/rstudio/download3/).

 ## Homework